Acephoeni-X/Mac_Address_Changer_Linux/README.md

 # Mac_Address_Changer_Linux
-A Simple Mac Address Changer for build-in or external Wi-Fi Adapter.
+A Simple Mac Address Changer for build-in or external Network Adapter.